SimonSubokLee/ston-docs-son/admin/getting_started.rst

 .. _getting-started-serverconf:

-Server Components
+How to choose the best hardware
 ====================================

 Components such as CPU, memory and storage have to be chosen carefully.
-Especially for a service that requires a high performance such as 10Gbps throughput, each component must meet the requirement in order to reach the desired service performance.
+Especially for a service that requires a high performance such as 10Gbps throughput, each component must meet the requirements in order to reach desired performance.

 -  **CPU**